 - Difficulty when lifting the toes and foot, or pointing toes forward

 - EMG (electromyography) to test muscle electrical activity

 Extensive testing and evaluation is often based on the suspected cause of the patient’s nerve dysfunction along with any other associated symptom and how it developed.
 Supplementary testing could include other scans, x-rays and blood tests.

 Many patients suffering foot drop are prescribed a variety of treatments aimed at improving independence and mobility.
 Corticosteroids are often injected at the location of the pain in an effort to reduce swelling and minimize nerve pressure.
 Often times, surgery is the only option if the disorder does not react to any nonsurgical treatment, there are significant issues with movement or evidence of damage to the nerve axon is evident.

 In some cases, surgery can relieve nerve pressure and reduce symptoms.
 However, this is often only when the disorder is caused directly by pressure on the affected nerve.
 It is often advised to limit the use of over-the-counter medications when reducing pain to minimize the potential of side effects.

 In many situations, the prognosis (outlook) is challenging to predict.
 In severe cases, the disability caused by the Stryker hip implant may be permanent.
-While the disorder will likely not shorten the patient’s expected lifespan, it can decrease their ability to walk or run, and may produce permanent minimal sensation in the feet or legs.
+While the disorder will likely not shorten the patient’s expected lifespan, it can decrease their ability to walk or run and may produce a permanent minimal sensation in the feet or legs.
 Other permanent disabilities could include paralysis or weakness in the lower extremity, along with the side effects caused by the drugs prescribed to minimize pain.
 Because of that, it is advisable to hire an experienced attorney to seek financial recompense from the implant manufacturer and other responsible parties.